omgnetwork/elixir-omg/docs/architecture.md

 Non-relational data, so we're having a simple KV for this.

-Implemented with `leveldb` via `ExlevelDB`, possibly to be swapped out for anything better in the future.
 Each instance of either Child Chain Server or Watcher should have it's own instance.

 Database necessary to properly ensure validity and availability of blocks and transactions

 - it is read by `OMG.State` to discover the UTXO set on restart
 - it is read by many other processes to discover where they left off, on restart

-### `WatcherDB` (TODO - name? there is no such module as `WatcherDB`)
+- it is used for the Watcher's security critical features to access exits info and blocks

+### WatcherDB

-A convenience database running alongside the Watcher **only**.
+A database running used by the Watcher in convenience API mode **only**.

-Holds all information necessary to manage the funds held:
+Holds all information necessary to conveniently manage the funds held:
 - UTXOs owned by user's particular address(es)
-- all transactions to be able to challenge
 - transaction history

 Relational data, to be able to navigate through the transactions and UTXOs.

-Implemented with Postgres (SQLite for test runs).
+Implemented with PostgreSQL.
-This database might be shared between Watchers, e.g. when it pertains to a single wallet provider running multiple `eWallet` instances for scaling.